afcarl/ase15/README.md

 Given recent advances in computing hardware, software analysts either validate these models or find optimal solutions by using automatic tools to explore thousands to millions of inputs for their systems.
 Note that such tools work much faster  than humans.
 Without automated tools, it can take days for human experts to review just a few dozen examples.
 In that same time, an automatic tool can explore thousands to millions to billions more solutions.

 This has implications of changing the nature of human exploration of the world around them.
 As Philip Jia Guo says in his [Ph.D.  dissertation](http://purl.stanford.edu/mb510fs4943):

 <em>People across a diverse range of science, engineering, and business-related disciplines
 spend their workdays writing, executing, debugging, and interpreting the outputs of computer programs.
-Here are some examples of research programming:
+Here are some examples of such "research programming":

 + _Science:_ Computational scientists in fields ranging from bioinformatics to neuroscience write programs to analyze data sets and make scientific discoveries.